Infrastructure

 Security

-We take security very serious and do our best to protect your data.
+We take security very seriously and do our best to protect your data.

 • Servers: Our servers are managed according to the CERN Security Baseline for Servers, meaning e.g. remote access to our servers are restricted to Zenodo staff with appropriate training, and the operating system and installed applications are kept updated with latest security patches via our automatic configuration management system Puppet.